Cyb3rB3an/scan-outbound-ports/README.md

 # scan-outbound-ports
 How to scan for open outbound ports

-Everyone concentrates on scanning a network perimeter from the ouside in.
+Everyone concentrates on scanning a network perimeter from the outside in.
 It is also important to scan from inside the network out to see what ports are open for users.
 This can help reduce the impact the user based incident